i-am-henri/canvasly/README.md

 Every contributer is welcomed, but please keep in mind, we have to verify every commit and pull request, so it could take some time.
 We also preshade, when you create commits to your code (e.g. why you choosed this  function  instead of an other) for not so good developer.
 Thanks!

 ### Docs
 You can find the docs online, on our website [here](todo) or in the folder /docs  the markdown files for the docs.
-We highly appreciate when you help us with the docs, improving them or fixing them.
+We highly appreciate when you help us with the docs, improving for fixing them.
+Please keep in mind,  we are consistently working on the docs, but canvasly is  in an early state and we have at the time other problems.